conan-io/conan-io.github.io/_posts/2023-08-31-introducing-new-conan-clion-plugin.markdown

 Conan stores information about the used packages in a *conandata.yml* file located in your project folder.
 This file is read by a *conanfile.py*, also created during this process.
-These files can be customized for advanced usage of the plugin, but please read the information in the corresponding files on how to do this properly. **(Maybe this is too much information???)**
+These files can be customized for advanced usage of the plugin, but please read the information in the corresponding files on how to do this properly.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-08-31/clion-inspect.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Inspect libraries"/>